Emotional labor

-Emotional labor is the process of managing feelings and expressions to fulfill the emotional requirements of a job.
-More specifically, workers are expected to regulate their emotions during interactions with customers, co-workers, clients and managers.
-This includes analysis and decision making in terms of the expression of emotion, whether actually felt or not, as well as its opposite: the suppression of emotions that are felt but not expressed.
+Emotional labor is the act of managing one's own emotions and the emotions of others to meet job or relationship expectations.
+It requires the capacity to manage and produce a feeling to fulfill the emotional requirements of a job.
+More specifically, workers are expected to regulate their personas during interactions with customers, co-workers, clients, and managers.
+This includes analysis and decision-making in terms of the expression of emotion, whether actually felt or not, as well as its opposite: the suppression of emotions that are felt but not expressed.
 This is done so as to produce a certain feeling in the customer or client that will allow the company or organization to succeed.

-Roles that have been identified as requiring emotional labor include those involved in education, public administration, law, childcare, health care, social work, hospitality, media, advocacy and espionage.
+Roles that have been identified as requiring emotional labor include those involved in education, public administration, law, childcare, health care, social work, hospitality, media, advocacy, aviation and espionage.
 As particular economies move from a manufacturing to a service-based economy, more workers in a variety of occupational fields are expected to manage their emotions according to employer demands when compared to sixty years ago.

 Definition

 The sociologist Arlie Hochschild provided the first definition of emotional labor, which is displaying certain emotions to meet the requirements of a job.
-The related term emotion work (also called "emotion management") refers to displaying certain emotions for personal purposes, such as within the private sphere of one's home or interactions with family and friends.
+The related term emotion work refers to displaying emotions you don't feel within the private sphere of one's home or interactions with family and friends.
 Hochschild identified three emotion regulation strategies: cognitive, bodily, and expressive.
 Within cognitive emotion work, one attempts to change images, ideas, or thoughts in hopes of changing the feelings associated with them.
 For example, one may associate a family picture with feeling happy and think about said picture whenever attempting to feel happy.
 Within bodily emotion work, one attempts to change physical symptoms in order to create a desired emotion.
 For example, one may attempt deep breathing in order to reduce anger.
 Within expressive emotion work, one attempts to change expressive gestures to change inner feelings, such as smiling when trying to feel happy.

 While emotion work happens within the private sphere, emotional labor is emotion management within the workplace according to employer expectations.
 Jobs involving emotional labor are defined as those that: